BookStackApp/website/content/docs/admin/subdirectory-setup.md

 Within the `<VirtualHost>` tags of this file you'll need to add the below additional configuration.
 Note, the `<VirtualHost>` tags should already exist and the `...` parts represent existing rules.
 You should only need to copy the middle section:

+> [!TIP]
+> Make sure that DocumentRoot does not point to the path where you installed BookStack in.
+> This is the case, if you used the install script.
+> You may comment out DocumentRoot, create a new folder and define a path like /var/www/other-site

 ```apache
 <VirtualHost *:80>